-Transitional neuro-rehabilitation is for people who have suffered from brain or spinal trauma or injuries and require guidance to return to their everyday lives.
+Transitional neuro-rehabilitation is for people who have suffered from brain trauma or injuries and require guidance to return to their everyday lives.
 Conditions treated through transitional neuro-rehabilitation include:

-- Brain or spinal cord injury, including injuries from oxygen deprivation or traumatic injury
+- Brain injury, including injuries from oxygen deprivation or traumatic injury

 - Infections, such as meningitis, encephalitis, polio, and brain abscesses